ekr/tls13-spec/draft-ietf-tls-tls13.md

 each zone but allow 0-RTT in any zone.
 This approach limits the number of replays to once per zone.
 Application message duplication of course remains possible for either design.

-Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but MUST NOT abort the handshake.

 When implementations are freshly started, they SHOULD reject 0-RTT as long as any portion of their recording window overlaps